 - Each year, two of our temporary exhibitions have an admission charge.
 However, carers can visit these exhibitions for free.

 - Our current exhibition is Giacometti: From Life.

 - We recommend that carers book their free exhibition tickets in advance.

-There are disabled parking spaces located outside the Merrion Square entrance to the Gallery.
+There are four disabled parking spaces located outside the Merrion Square entrance to the Gallery.

 Visitors with guide and assistance dogs are welcome in the Gallery.

 - Maps outlining all facilities and lifts are available at the information desks